This article has links to products and services we recommend, which we may make a commission from.

-Each of the wines had distinctive characteristics.
-The Pomares was light and refreshing, with fruity aromas.
-The perfect wine for a hot day.
-The reds were intense, strong in structure and with an elegant finish.
-The tasting portions are rather robust and equivalent to a full of glass of wine.
+The Pomares was light and refreshing, with fruity aromas – perfect for a hot day.
+The reds were intense, strong in structure, and with an elegant finish.

 Address: 5085-222 Covas do Douro – Portugal

-Tours: Book your tour in advance, tours offered in English
+Tours: Book your tour in advance.
+Tours in English are available.

-Price: Tour priced at €16 euros per person, pricing may increase in high season
+Price: Douro Valley wine tours priced at €16 euros per person though pricing may increase during the high season.

 Hours: Our off-season tour was at 10:00 am.
-Call for hours
+Call ahead for hours and availability

-2 – Casa Ferreirinha Wines – the Most Important Female Producer in the Douro Valley
+2. Quinta do Seixo and Casa Ferreirinha Wines – Top Female Wine Producer in the Douro Valley

-In 1987, Portugal’s biggest wine producing company, Sogrape, acquired Casa Ferreirinha.
-The company already owned the famous Port Wine brands Sanderman, Offley among others.
+In 1987, Portugal’s biggest wine-producing company, Sogrape, acquired Casa Ferreirinha.
+The company added Casa Ferreirinha wines to their portfolio of Port wine brands such as Sanderman, Offley, and others.

-Ferreira wines are synonymous with high-quality Portuguese wine, and under the direction of Dona Antónia, were the reference point for exceptional Douro wines.
+Ferreira wines are synonymous with high-quality Portuguese wine.
+Under the direction of Dona Antónia, these wines are the reference point for exceptional Douro Valley wines.

-Don’t miss Casa Ferreirinha wines for their historical importance and wonderful flavors.
+On your Douro Valley Portugal visit, don’t miss Casa Ferreirinha wines for their historical importance and exquisite flavors.

 Tours: Book your tour in advance and be prepared to relish the astonishing views of the Douro Valley

-Tip: Take your time at the award-winning tasting room and try both the port and wine tastings
+Tip: Enjoy the award-winning tasting room and try both the port and wine tastings

-Quinta do Tedo – Organic Wines from the Douro Valley
+3. Quinta do Tedo – Organic Douro Valley Wine Tasting

 This small boutique winery is the first organic vineyard in the Douro Valley.
-While it dates back to the 18th century, organic grape growing started in 2007 and 2011 was the first completely organic harvest.
-They are currently in the process of getting their “organic certification.”
+While it dates back to the 18th century, organic grape growing started in 2007 and 2011 was their first completely organic harvest.

-The vineyard is now co-owned by a Frenchman (of the Bouchard family winemaker in Burgundy), his American wife and a Portuguese winemaker.
+Quinta do Tedo is co-owned by a Frenchman (of the Bouchard family winemaker in Burgundy), his American wife and a Portuguese winemaker.

 Traditional winemaking practices are still employed at Quinta do Tedo.
-The grapes are harvested by hand and the grape crushing process happens in the traditional style, where some of the grapes are stomped on by foot.
+The grapes are harvested by hand and some grape stomping is also done by foot.

 We were surprised to find organic Douro Valley wines and were quite eager to try them.
-Quinta do Tedo makes only red wines.
+Quinta do Tedo offers red wines and port wines.

-The winery’s logo has a picture of the Black Wheatear bird, which according to the local traditions, the birds would show up to eat the grapes when they are perfectly ripe.
+The Black Wheatear bird on their logo is quite striking.
+According to the local traditions, the birds would show up to eat the grapes when they are perfectly ripe.
 So, the bird on the label signifies perfectly ripe grapes.